liuzikai/zikailiu.com/README.md

 as [this Bilibili video](https://www.bilibili.com/video/BV1TS4y1W7sX).
 Thank [@落琳雪泪](https://space.bilibili.com/36263054) for sharing the 2D masks of gears!

-All three masthead images of page Home, Projects and Photographs are of the same model, with different materials and lighting.
+All three masthead images of page Home, Projects and Photography are of the same model, with different materials and lighting.
 The one for Projects is in the wireframe style.
-The one for Photographs is a gradient mapping material using the global coordinates in camera (rather than gradients on each component's scale).
+The one for Photography is a gradient mapping material using the global coordinates in camera (rather than gradients on each component's scale).

 ### SVG with Adobe Illustrator